hatayama/uMCP/Packages/src/.TypeScriptServer/ARCHITECTURE.md

 - **`UnityMcpServer` class**:
     - Initializes the `@modelcontextprotocol/sdk` `Server`.
     - Instantiates the `UnityClient`.
+    - On `start()`, it connects to the MCP transport and waits for client initialization.
+    - Sets up request handlers including `InitializeRequestSchema` which triggers Unity connection.
-    - On `start()`, it first calls `initializeDynamicTools()` to fetch commands from Unity and create the toolset.
+    - After receiving client information, it calls `initializeDynamicTools()` to fetch commands from Unity.
-    - It then sets up request handlers for `ListToolsRequestSchema` and `CallToolRequestSchema`.
+    - It then handles `ListToolsRequestSchema` and `CallToolRequestSchema`.
         - The `ListTools` handler returns the list of all registered tools (static and dynamic).
         - The `CallTool` handler finds the appropriate tool and executes it.
     - It listens for `notifications/tools/list_changed` from the `UnityClient` and triggers `refreshDynamicToolsSafe()` to update its toolset.